arkinmodi/NavSafe/README.md

-# DriveSafe - A Safer Way To Travel
+# NavSafe - A Safer Way Around

 The final project for SFWRENG 2XB3.